: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Currently reading: Beyond Welcome: Centering Immigrants in Our Christian Response to Immigration by …

-: James Wood provides a helpful intervention into the “spiritual formation” conversation …
+: James Wood provides a helpful intervention into the “spiritual formation” conversation by utilizing …

 : Eugene Peterson: Prayer is not a patient wait for the rule [of God] to come into effect at the end …